Catholic Charities of New York

 The 1980s brought with it AIDS, crack cocaine and the deinstitutionalization of persons with mental illness.
 Catholic Charities agencies mobilized to provide more than 40-percent of all group homes in New York City along with foster care, adoption and preventative services.

-Nazareth Housing, Incarnation Children’s Center, St. Francis Residences and Beacon of Hope House were established to serve the most vulnerable populations including babies abandoned in hospitals with HIV/Aids.
+Nazareth Housing, Incarnation Children’s Center, St. Francis Residences and Beacon of City Suites apartments were established to serve the most vulnerable populations including babies abandoned in hospitals with HIV/Aids.
 New Hope Manor, Catholic Charities Community Services of Orange County and fellow affiliated agencies offered a fresh start for the chemically dependent.

 Throughout this history, Catholic Charities continued as the first stop for immigrants fleeing poverty and oppression.
 Tolentine-Zeiser assisted the influx of Southeast